18 inch 60 Grit Electroplated Diamond Disk

 Is there any routine maintenance I should perform on my diamond disk?

-Keeping your disk around and in working order for a very long time simply takes a few routine chores to keep it going.
+Keeping your disk around and in working order for a very long time takes a few routine chores to keep it going.
 First off is cleanliness.
-The worst enemy to your diamond disk is glass.
-"How's that?", you say.
-Well, when you grind your pieces...
+The worst enemy of your diamond disk is glass.
+"How's that?" you say.
+Well, when you grind your pieces with your...

 Which grits should I purchase?
 Do I need them all?

 Different processes will require different diamond disks.
-On average, if you are working on pieces that are anywhere from 1 to 3 inches in diameter on the area to be ground, then you can usually start off with a 60 or 80 grit for the rough grind (60 ...
+On average, if you are working on pieces that are anywhere from 1 to 3 inches in diameter on the area to be ground, then you can usually start with a 60 or 80 grit for the rough grind (60 grit...

 My electroplated diamond disk seems worn out, what can I do?

-So your diamond disk isn't running quite the same anymore and you're ready to toss it out the window?
+So your diamond disk isn't running quite the same anymore, and you're ready to toss it out the window?
 Don't count it out just yet.
-There is a way to "re-dress" an electroplated disk to get the most possible life out of them.
-If your disk is running...
+There is a way to "re-dress" an electroplated disk to get the most possible life out.
+If your disk is running too slowly...

 Please, mind that only logged in users can submit questions